Love Offering. Thanksgiving, 2012.

 My friend Jennifer Lee has a daughter who was working to raise money for kids in Haiti by selling ViBella jewelry.
 Now, ViBella jewelry is made by women who are lifting themselves from poverty, both in Haiti and in the USA, so any purchase from them is a love offering.
 Buying it through Jennifer’s daughter’s fundraiser made it doubly so.
 I gave the necklace to my co-grandma for her birthday–further multiplying the love.

-Here’s a great way to multiply your love offerings this year: Choose your gifts from Compassion International’s Christmas gift catalog
+Here’s a great way to multiply your love offerings this year: Choose your gifts from Compassion International’s Christmas gift catalog.

 That girlfriend who’s always trying to simplify her life and has a big heart for orphans?
 Spend just $13 and provide emergency care for a malnourished child in her name.